randomwithnoname/security-advice/use/accrescent.md

 [Accrescent](https://accrescent.app/) is a private and secure Android app store built with modern features in mind.
 It aims to provide a developer-friendly platform and a pleasant user experience while enforcing modern security and privacy practices, offering [robust validity guarantees for installed apps](https://accrescent.app/#features).

-[GrapheneOS](https://grapheneos.org/) users can easily install Accrescent, as it is mirrored in their App Store.
+[GrapheneOS](https://grapheneos.org/) users can easily and more securely install Accrescent, as it is mirrored in their App Store.